Bilik-fr/flutter_floc/README.md

 }
 ```

 The return value is null if there is no error.
-Else it's a string where the return value is considered as the `error key` that will gets passed to the ui.
+Else it's a string where the return value is considered as the `error key` that will gets passed to the UI.

 To add this validator to a field, simply add it to the field list validators: